-The miniboat program took place over two weeks with GSO graduate students and amazing Central Falls elementary students.
-During the two weeks, the team engaged in hands-on activities relating to ocean science and resulted in the completed MB (minboat) Square Mile.
+In the summer of 2021, the miniboat program took place over two weeks with GSO graduate students and amazing Central Falls elementary students.
+For two weeks graduate and elementary students engaged in hands-on activities relating to ocean science while building and completing the MB (miniboat) Square Mile.

 This “small but special” miniboat was launched from GSO’s Research Vessel Endeavor in early October with the help of RI teachers.